michaelkotelnikov/rhacm-workshop/03.Application_Lifecycle/README.md

 Both versions of the application are stored in the same Git repository, while the **production** version is stored in the **master** branch, and the **development** version is stored in the **dev** branch.

 The Application is a simple web application that provides a different output in each version.
-The **development** application will provide one web page, while the **production** application will provide another.
+The **development** application will provide a web page, while the **production** application will provide a different web page.

 Each version of the application will run on a cluster with the relevant tag.
 The application with the **development** version will run on clusters with the **environment=dev** label, while the application with the **production** version will run on clusters with the **environment=production** label.